Teemamin/online_cookbook/README.md

 with no prior experience necessary.
 The site provides several ways to access its recipe Contents, shows statistics on

-recipe contributors and content category whilst also providing its users with easy access to our suggested, tried and tested cookware brands
+recipe contributors, content category whilst also providing its users with easy access to our suggested, tried and tested cookware brands
 ### User Stories :
 The user stories below inspired my design for the project :
 #### Project owner: